gerth2/gerth2.github.io/_drafts/binary.md

 $$16 = 1*10 + 16*1$$

-THis works, no matter how big the number gets.
+This works, no matter how big the number gets.

 $$1736 = 1*1000 + 7*100 + 3*10 + 6*1$$